 2. Strive for implementing AI with purpose

 When you’re building a house, you need a solid foundation in place before you start adding windows.
 The most meaningful AI-powered training will deeply personalize the learning experience for employees and allow you to measure what’s long been unmeasurable—the true impact of training on bottom-line results.
-The Axonify Microlearning Platform was built on a foundation of smarter AI from the very beginning.
-It’s AI with purpose and it’s what all organizations should be striving for as their ultimate destination.
+Axonify’s frontline training solution was built on a foundation of smarter AI from the very beginning.
+It’s AI with purpose, and it’s what all organizations should be striving for as their ultimate destination.

 3. Layer where it makes sense for your user groups

 There are a variety of AI applications, some are designed to augment the learning experience for learners, while others are targeted at helping administrators.
 After you’ve introduced things like adaptive learning as a foundation, then you’re ready to look at layering on the other cool stuff based on value you need to create for specific user groups and audiences.

 Make the time spent on training count, with personalized training at scale.